delta-io/delta/PROTOCOL.md

 ```

 ### Transaction Identifiers
-Transaction identifiers allow external systems that are modifying a Delta table to record application-specific metadata regarding the latest `version` for a given `appId` that has committed successfully.
+Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions, need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.
+Transaction identifiers allow this information to be recorded atomically in the transaction log of a delta table along with the other actions that modify the contents of the table.

+Transaction identifiers are stored in the form of `appId` `version` pairs, where `appId` is a unique identifier for the process that is modifying the table and `version` is an indication of how much progress has been made by that application.
-By recording this information atomically with other actions in the delta file, Delta enables these systems to make their transactions _idempotent_.
+The atomic recording of this information along with modifications to the table enables these external system can make their writes into a Delta table _idempotent_.

 For example, the [Delta Sink for Apache Spark's Structured Streaming](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/sources/DeltaSink.scala) ensures exactly-once semantics when writing a stream into a table using the following process:
  1. Record in a write-ahead-log the data that will be written, along with a monotonically increasing identifier for this batch.
  2. Check the current version of the transaction with `appId = streamId` in the target table.
 If this value is greater than or equal to the batch being written, then this data has already been added to the table and processing can skip to the next batch.
  3. Write the data optimistically into the table.
- 4. Attempt to commit the transaction containing both the addition of the data written out and an updated appId `version.`
+ 4. Attempt to commit the transaction containing both the addition of the data written out and an updated `appId` `version` pair.

-The semantics of the appId version number are left up to the external system, while Delta ensures that the last update to a given `appId` is stored in the table snapshot.
+The semantics of the application-specific `version` are left up to the external system.
+Delta only ensures that the latest `version` for a given `appId` is available in the table snapshot.
-The protocol does not, for example, assume appId version monotonicity and it would be valid for the appId version to decrease, possibly representing a "rollback" of an earlier transaction.
+The Delta transaction protocol does not, for example, assume monotonicity of the `version` and it would be valid for the `version` to decrease, possibly representing a "rollback" of an earlier transaction.

 The schema of the `txn` action is as follows:

 Field Name | Data Type | Description
 -|-|-
 appId | String | A unique identifier for the application performing the transaction